geekiam/website/static/posts/how-to-automate-creating-gitignore.md

 customise this process even further, for instance you may want to create your own organisational repository, which may have typical settings and for a custom project structure you would like to cater for.

-Taken this approach we have eliminated some of the boring repetitive and error prone manual steps required when setting up a project.
+Taken this approach we have eliminated a boring repetitive and error prone manual steps required when setting up a project.